Ibanner

 • If your computer does not have Java, download it from Java.com and install it.

-• Other than for the free software, right-click the downloaded .zip package and select "Extract All..." to extract the program folder.
+• IMPORTANT!
+Other than for the free software, right-click the downloaded .zip package and select "Extract All..." to extract the program folder.

 • The intact folder typically will be dragged to C:\Program Files or C:\Program Files (x86) but it will function wherever it is stored.